vicjicaman/form-json-target/README.md

 Here is a list of different forms and the more in detail functionality:

 ### Dynamic forms
-You can create the forms based on their types and update them on the UI https://shop.listws.com/v2/store/demo/editor/demoshop.listws.app/default/sections/3/schema/types
+You can create the forms based on their types and update them on the UI, the next Types list generated the form on the Values Tab https://shop.listws.com/v2/store/demo/editor/demoshop.listws.app/default/sections/3/schema/types

 ### Automatic Breadcrumb navigation